 The primary raw material that we use is cow's milk.
 Plastic and paper for packaging materials also are significant components of our cost of sales.
 The prices of many of our raw materials are affected by fluctuations in commodities markets, governmental agricultural policies, the operations of suppliers, political upheavals and acts of God, such as severe weather conditions.
-In addition, COVID-19 may cause significant disruptions in the global supply chain and could cause the price of certain ingredients and raw materials used in our products to increase.
 While we source raw material from a wide range of suppliers and believe we can source them from alternate suppliers if required, we cannot provide assurance that we would be able to obtain sufficient supplies at a cost-effective price from other sources or that, in the event of a supply disruption, a rise in commodities prices or other adverse event that affects our sources, our raw material costs would not materially increase.
 To the extent that we are able to obtain sufficient quantities of raw materials in the event of a supply disruption, our ability to pass through any increase in raw material costs to our customers would depend upon competitive conditions and pricing methods employed in the various markets in which we sell our products.
 If supplies of these materials become scarce or prices otherwise increase significantly and remain high for an extended period of time, there can be no assurance that we would be able to pass on any or all of the effects of such price increases to our customers.
 See "Business-Suppliers and Raw Materials".